About Rebecca J. Hubbard

 My work with children lead me to become an author.
 Although I have always written for fun, I began writing stories to facilitate the healing of my young clients.
 Stories are a non-threatening way to provide information and to engage children in conversation.
 This grew to fulfilling a need for therapeutic books about all types of traumas.
 I enjoy writing stories for children that help children heal, grow and learn about themselves and the world around them.

 Many of the books I write are designed to help children who have experienced traumatic events.
 These books are just as helpful to parents who are trying to help their children as they are to professionals who work with children.
 I hope that my stories are enjoyable for all ages and provide children and adults with the opportunity to talk about difficult but important subjects.
-I am passionate about helping children understand their own and another person's world view, to understand the experiences either they have had or other people have had and to help them feel less alone in the world.
+I am passionate about helping children understand their own and another person's world view, to understand the experiences either they have had or other people have had, to help them feel less alone in the world, and increase their compassion for themselves and others.
 I truly believe as Dr. Angelou once said, "The world is changed one child at a time."

 In addition to my private practice, and being an author, I work full time as a clinician at Williamson County Children's Advocacy Center, where I provide evidence base treatment for children who have experienced abuse.
 I am also a Natural Lifemanship trainer.